the-darth-abaddon/rsschool-cv/cv.md

  - Coordination of regional releases of the project, management of community and support groups, collection and analysis of reports and feedback.
  - Working with dependencies and risks, including legal ones.
  - Working with outsourcers: from the prototype of the project / feature to the final payment for labor.

+**Project Manager, World of Tanks PC**
+##### Feb 2018 - Feb 2019
+Professional experience:
+ - Work with modders - a community of players who create popular modifications for World of Tanks PC:
+     - Providing tools for creating publicly available mods for the game;
+     - Providing information about World of Tanks PC updates for the release of mods by the official update release dates;
+     - Help in organizing moderation of the official resource with mods from Wargaming - wgmods.net;
+     - Internal testing of popular mods by the WoT QA team.
+ - Working with a team of outsources whose task is to create game modifications for the needs of the project: feature prototypes, creation of 2d and 3d models for tournaments and advertising, etc.

+**Community Expert**
+##### Nov 2016 - Feb 2018
+Professional experience:
+ - Search for bots and rigged battles.
+ - Dealing with toxicity.
+ - Automation and improvement of working tools for the Community team.
+ - Establishing cooperation with regional offices.

+**Game Mastering Expert**
+##### Jan 2014 - Nov 2016
+Fighting all kinds of toxicity in World of Tanks:
+ - The bots-using.
+The players did not play themselves, but bot programs played for them.
+Such players did not waste their time, but received rewards for it.
+ - The rigged battles.
+Such users only pretended to play, but in fact they moved and fired according to a previously agreed scenario with other participants in the battle.
+ - Insults in the chat and the use of obscene words and expressions.

+**Game Master**
+##### Nov 2012 - Jan 2014
+Professional experience:
+ - Moderation of games and chats, gaming forums, social networks, YouTube channels, etc.
+ - Support functions: answers to questions from players.
+ - Community functions: communication and help.
+ - Support for the content team.
+ - Collection of statistics and digests from game and near-game resources.